jju/stubbl/teams/darklingspectres.md

 ### Management

-The Delake family makes a lot of money on this team and will most likely be cashing out at the end of this season.
+The Delake family makes a lot of money on this team and will most likely be cashing out at the end of the tenth Green Cup season.

 ### Fans

+The Spectres have come close to winning the Green Cup a couple of times, but have been thwarted by similarily bashing teams.
+Fans hate it when the schedule comes up against the [[orbitalmachine]] or the [[gorefarmers]].

 ### Famous Games